 - Use a meeting invite:

-- Your participant tile is displayed to other meeting participants who join with full audio and video.
+- Shows up to other Meet users who join with full audio and video

 - To share your screen after joining in Companion mode, click Present now .